ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 <blockquote>
 Don't make anything more complicated than it needs to be.

-<div class="blockquote-author">Random forest classifier</div>
 </blockquote>

-In my opinion, this quote should be attributed to the [random forest classifier](https://en.wikipedia.org/wiki/Random_forest).
-There is really no point starting with any other algorithm.
-If the classifier is bad, I'll move on to something more complicated.
+In my opinion, this quote should be attributed to the [random forest algorithm](https://en.wikipedia.org/wiki/Random_forest).
+There is really no point starting with any other classifying algorithm.
+If the classifier is bad, I'll try something more complicated.

 Moving on.